 Learn how this health plan accelerated it’s expansion into new counties and states.

 To quickly expand multiple lines of business into new counties and states, the health plan needed a faster, easier, and more cost-effective way to build adequate networks.

 One of the nation’s largest not-for-profit health plans saw a significant opportunity to expand into new counties and new states.
-But like many plans in their position, their ability to build adequate networks with any degree of efficiency fell far short of their ambitions — a fact quickly discovered by the network manager brought in to lead the expansion.
+But like many plans in their position, their ability to quickly find the right providers to build adequate networks with the needed degree of efficiency fell far short of their ambitions — a fact quickly discovered by the network manager who was brought into the company to lead the expansion.

 “I told them, ‘This is nuts.
 There’s a scientific way to do this.’”

 We set him up with our Quest Enterprise Services solution (QES), a SaaS-based provider network management platform that allows health plans to measure, manage and monitor network adequacy, provider data accuracy and access.
 Users can also use the tool to build new provider networks or expand existing networks.

 QES made it possible for the health plan to view in real-time their provider network adequacy and track its progress over time while providing the tools and insights needed to demonstrate to payers their compliance with federal and state network adequacy requirements.
 The team could now strategically plan for expansion opportunities, review their existing network breadth and perform targeted analyses.

 “Instead of hunting, searching and looking for providers — and somewhat guessing on how we get to network adequacy — we now have a targeted way to identify the providers needed to meet regulatory requirements, by specialty type, in a given county.”

 They’re recruiting smarter.

 By using the Provider Impact Analysis feature in the Quest Enterprise Services, they can easily prioritize their recruiting to quickly and effectively fill gaps.
 Additionally, they can better understand the value of each provider in their existing network while performing ongoing network management.